 - In the Home Menu, click Pages.

-- Hover over the blog page title, and click the next to the title to open Blog Page Settings.
+- Hover over the blog page title and click next to the title to open page settings.

 Step 3 - Enter podcast details

-In the iTunes / Podcasting Setup window, complete the fields with your podcast's information.
+In the Podcasting tab, complete the fields with your podcast's information.
 These details help listeners find and identify your podcast in Apple Podcasts.
-All fields are required by Apple Podcasts, except for Copyright.
+All fields are required by Apple Podcasts, except for Language, Copyright, and Contact Details.
 You may have to scroll down to see all the fields.

 Your podcast title